 Should gutters and downpipes be provided where none exist?

 This depends upon the circumstances.
 Where maintenance is likely to be neglected, existing rainwater disposal arrangements are satisfactory or new gutters and downpipes would be hard to install unobtrusively, it may be better not to provide a new system.

 Where a rainwater system is added, it should be uncomplicated.
 Downpipes should be sited away from wall paintings.
 Again, such work may require Listed Building Consent.

 English Heritage (2014) Building Environment, Practical Building Conservation, Farnham: Ashgate Publishing Ltd

-Society for the Protection of Ancient Buildings (2017) Control of Dampness, SPAB Technical Guide, 5th edition, London: SPAB
+Society for the Protection of Ancient Buildings (2017) Control of Dampness, SPAB Technical Advice Note, 1st edition, London: SPAB

-Society for the Protection of Ancient Buildings (2017) Decorative Leadwork, SPAB Technical Guide, 2nd edition, London: SPAB
+Society for the Protection of Ancient Buildings (2017) Decorative Leadwork, SPAB Technical Advice Note, 2nd edition, London: SPAB